ConditionToken

 token.check()

-By analogy with before, you can pass a function that will be executed after checking the condition as the after argument:
+By analogy with before, you can pass a function as the after argument that will be executed after checking the condition:

 ConditionToken has another feature.
-If the condition has detonated at least once and canceled it, then the condition is no longer polled and the token is permanently considered canceled.
+If the condition has returned True at least once and cancelled the token, then the condition is no longer polled and the token is permanently considered cancelled.
 You can change this by manipulating the caching parameter when creating a token.
 By setting it to False, you will make sure that the condition is polled every time.

 counter = 0